 MTBF =Total operational hours / Number of failures

-What is the mean time between defects?
+What is mean time between defects?

-Mean time between defects (MTBD) is similar to mean time between failure (MTBF) , but rather than focusing on equipment, MTBD focuses on the production process, specifically the average time between flawed goods.
+Mean time between defects (MTBD) is similar to mean time between failures, but rather than focusing on equipment, MTBD focuses on the production process, specifically the average time between flawed goods.
 It’s calculated by dividing the total operational time by the number of defects detected, providing insights into the quality and consistency of the production process.
 It’s important to remember that MTBD, like other metrics, is only an average and not a perfect predictor of future behavior.